sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * Sync forEachSaxEvent with lxml.sax.saxify

-* How best to make case, whitespace, etc. switchable?
+* How best to make case, whitespace, unorm, name def switchable?

 * Should useNodePath() count from the node it's invoked on?
 Or maybe it should only be on Document anyway?

 * What should eq/ne/lt/le/ge/gt do?
-For Elements document order seems far more useful; but what of text, attrs, maybe other CharacterData, where normal string compare might be better?
-Order on Attrs is weird -- all attrs of same node would compare equal.
-Maybe hide these for CharacterData?
+For Elements, document order; for Character data, like for str.

-* set operations for class-like atttrs.
+* set operations for class-like atttrs?

 * xml.etree.ElementTree.canonicalize()?
+No.

 ==Exceptions==